haskell-org/summer-of-haskell/content/ideas/quickcheck-state-machine.md

 The intermediate candidate could:

-  1) Find an interesting Haskell library or application to test;
+  1) Find a commonly used and stateful Haskell library or application to test;

   2) Write a state machine model, for said library or application, together with at least a sequential property, and possibly a parallel property as well;